tom-howard/com2009/docs/labs/assignment1/part2.md

 [^quaternions]: [Quaternions are explained very nicely here](https://automaticaddison.com/how-to-convert-a-quaternion-to-a-rotation-matrix/#What_is_a_Quaternion), if you'd like to learn more.

-Quaternions use **four values** to represent the orientation of something in 3 demansional space, as we can observe from the structure of the `nav_msgs/msg/Odometry` ROS message:
+Quaternions use **four values** to represent the orientation of something in 3 dimensional space, as we can observe from the structure of the `nav_msgs/msg/Odometry` ROS message:

 ``` { .txt .no-copy }
 Quaternion orientation